-- (1) Listed land uses must be consistent with definitions in Article VIII (Development Code Definitions). - (2) Design review requirements are contained in Chapter 22.42 rather than in the LCP and such design review requirements apply independent of, and in addition to, coastal permit requirements. - (3) Within the mapped village commercial core area of the C-VCR zone, Commercial shall be the principal permitted use and Residential shall be a permitted use.
-In this area Residential shall be limited to: (a) the upper floors, and/or (b) the lower floors if not located on the road-facing side of the property.
-Residential uses on the ground floor of a new or existing structure of the road-facing side of the property shall only be allowed provided that the development maintains and/or enhances the established character of village commercial core areas.

-The maintenance and repair of any legal existing residential use shall be exempt from the above provision and shall be - The maintenance and repair of any legal existing residential use shall be exempt from the above provision and shall be permitted. - (4) Outside of the mapped village commercial core area of the C-VCR zone, Residential shall be principal permitted use. - (8) All dwellings in these zoning districts shall be accessory to the primary commercial use.
+- (1) Listed land uses must be consistent with definitions in Article VIII (Development Code Definitions). - (2) Design review requirements are contained in Chapter 22.42 rather than in the LCP and such design review requirements apply independent of, and in addition to, coastal permit requirements. - (3) Commercial shall be the Principal Permitted use within the mapped village commercial core area of the C-CVCR zone and residential shall be commercialPrincipal Permitted use in all other parts of the C-VCR zone.
+In the village commercial core area, rResidential shall be limited to: (a) upper floors, and/or (b) the lower floors if not located on the road-facing side of the property within the commercial core area (i.e. the central portion of each village that is predominantly commercial).
+Residential uses on the ground floor of a new or existing structure of the road-facing side of the property shall only be allowed subject to a findingprovided that the development maintains and/or enhances the established character of village commercial core areas.
+Existing legally established residential uses in the C-VCR zone on the ground floor and road-facing side of the property can be maintained. - The replacement, maintenance and repair of any legal existing residential use shall be exempt from the above provision and shall be permitted. - (4) Development on parcels zoned C-VCR must also meet the requirements of Land Use Plan Policy C-PK-3. - (8) All dwellings in these zoning districts shall be accessory to the primary commercial use.
 See 22.32.150 (Residential Uses in Commercial/Mixed Use Areas). - (9) Employee housing is permitted with Design Review requirements independent of and in addition to Coastal Permit requirements.
 See Chapter 22.42 (Design Review).
 Such housing would be a Conditional Use.